T3Voila/templavoilaplus/Documentation/CaseTemplatingApiForUseInPlugins/GettingTheValueOfThePluginFlexformField/Index.rst

 ::

-           // TemplaVoila specific:
+           // TemplaVoilà!
+Plus specific:
-       var $TA='';                    // If TemplaVoila is used and a TO record is found, this array will be loaded with Template Array. var $TMPLobj='';            // Template Object
+       var $TA='';                    // If TemplaVoilà!
+Plus is used and a TO record is found, this array will be loaded with Template Array. var $TMPLobj='';            // Template Object

 Later, in the listView function you find this initialization which